By Dr. Karen Becker, DVM

 For those of you who now know you’re feeding your pet an unbalanced, homemade diet, there’s an extremely quick and easy way to soar to the top of the list.

-All you need to do is add ingredients to balance out the nutrition in the diet you’re already serving your dog or cat.
+All you need to do is add ingredients to balance out the nutrition in the diet you’re already serving.
 This is a fast, simple fix you can apply to turn an unbalanced homemade diet into a balanced one.

 So there you have it – the entire list of my recommendations for best-to-worst pet diets.

-If you’ve discovered your pet’s food is on the lower half of the list, set a goal to work your way up the list.
+If your pet’s food is on the lower half of the list, set a goal to work toward the top.

 If you’re already at the top end of the list, congratulations!
 You’re doing the best thing possible by providing species-appropriate nutrition for the animals in your care